-Eadha manages a small specialist tree nursery growing rare native species with a focus on aspen and willow.
-The Growing For Garnock Project will see Eadha expand its range of target species to include a range of wildlflowers, shrubs and plants.
-This project will offer an opportunity to engage people with a range of different backgrounds, some with issues and special needs, in the discovery of and learning about nature, and to be involved in practical conservation work.
+Eadha Enterprises manage a specialist tree nursery growing rare native species with a focus on aspen and willow.
+Through the Growing For Garnock Project, they have expanded their range of target species to include a range of wildlflowers, shrubs and plants.

-We will work with a wide range of groups and organisations in the “social sector”, local primary schools and youth groups to instill an interest and awareness of nature in participants who may have limited connection at present, providing new skills and learning.
-The project aims to connect participants to their local environment to promote a sense of pride and stewardship.
-For young people, the project encapsulates the four capacities for learning – Effective Contributors, Responsible Citizens, Successful Learners and Confident Individuals.
-It also promotes Health & Well Being and Outdoor Learning.
+We worked with a wide range of groups and organisations, including local primary schools and youth groups, to instil an interest and awareness of nature in participants who may have had limited connection before, providing new skills and learning.
+The project aimed to connect participants to their local environment and promote a sense of pride and stewardship.

-Eadha will supervise and lead visits to key habitat sites within the project area where participants will learn about the native plants found there including their identification and their traditional uses.
-Seeds and cuttings will be collected in follow up visits for propagation at Eadha’s nursery or at schools.
-Site visits will be attended by expert botanical guides.
+Eadha Enterprises supervised and led visits to key habitat sites within the project area where participants could learn about the native plants found there, including their identification and traditional uses.
+Seeds and cuttings were collected in follow up visits for propagation at Eadha’s nursery or at schools.
+Site visits were run by expert botanical guides.

 Did you know?

 Did you know that while new planted native woodlands can benefit many types of wildlife, often they lack the diversity ground flora to be found in ancient woodlands, as these species can take many hundreds of years to become established and some may never find their way there naturally.